New Year’s Resolution Blog Hop

 Crochet for a Cause

-This design is featured in Edyth Blayn’s summer long Crochet for a Cause.
-Each week has featured 2 patterns, a hat and a scarf.
-To download the Peaks Crochet Scarf for free, click the button below.
+This design was featured in Edyth Blayn’s summer long Crochet for a Cause in 2020.
+Each week featured 2 patterns, a hat and a scarf.

 Check out the other featured patterns!